-And not only does it arrive from the North, it arrives in the person of Laurence Llewelyn-Bowen, presenter of House of the Year.
+And not only does it arrive from the North, it arrives in the person of we choice Laurence Llewelyn-Bowen, presenter of House of the Year.

 For many a year, there was not much call up North for the skill-set of a Laurence Llewellyn-Bowen or any other flamboyant interior designer.

 They were tearing it all down, not building these fabulous houses, and entering them in a competition on BBC Norn Iron.